deegree/deegree3/deegree-services/deegree-webservices-handbook/src/main/sphinx/lightly.rst

 The Utah example workspace contains a web mapping setup based on data from Utah.
 It contains a WMS configuration with some raster and vector layers and some nice render styles.
 Raster data is read from GeoTIFF files, vector data is backed by shapefiles.
 Additionally, a WFS is configured that allows to access the raw vector data in GML format.

-After downloading and activating the "deegree-workspace-utah" workspace, you can click on the "see layers" link, which opens a simple web map client that displays a base map (not rendered by deegree, but loaded from the OpenStreetMap servers).
+After downloading and activating the "deegree-workspace-utah" workspace, you can click on the **see layers** link, which opens a simple map client that displays a base map (not rendered by deegree, but loaded from the OpenStreetMap servers).

 .. figure:: images/console_workspace_utah1.jpg
    :figwidth: 60%